rsksmart/devportal-1.0/tools/tokenbridge/faq.md

 ## How many confirmations are required to convert the original tokens to Side tokens and vice-versa?

+- 120 confirmations are necessary on the RSK Mainnet, and 120 confirmations on the Ethereum Mainnet.
-15 confirmations are necessary.
-On the POA Mainnet and 15 confirmations on the Ethereum network.
-On Sokol Testnet and Kovan Testnet, the test bridge will have 2 confirmations.
+- 10 confirmations are necessary on the RSK Testnet, and 10 confirmations on the Ethereum Kovan Testnet.

 ## How does the Token Bridge work?